PolarSoft-Technologies/Go-JJC/README.md

 # Go-JJC
 A boilerplate for **Go** projects, which covers the basics of setting up a server with **Golang**.
-This repo covers server routing in a more professional way as well as database setup/connections for **MongoDB, MySQL, MariaDB, GraphQL, FireBase** etc. and **WebSocket** using **Golang**.
+This repo covers server routing in a more professional way as well as how to serve/render static web pages and database setup/connections for **MongoDB, MySQL, MariaDB, GraphQL, FireBase** etc. and **WebSocket** using **Golang**.
 This project is free to use and maintained by PolarSoft Technologies.
 Support from like-minded Go developers and correctional help is highly appreciated.

 **NOTE:**
 This project uses **<a href="https://docs.gofiber.io/">Fiber</a>** which is an **Express** inspired web framework built on top of Fasthttp, the fastest HTTP engine for Go.
 Designed to ease things up for fast development with zero memory allocation and performance in mind.